WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Result:** A publication pathway that exists in form but functions selectively, generating transparency that serves individual case precedent for sophisticated legal actors while failing to provide the epidemiological visibility needed for systemic accountability and reform.
 Publication is a **discretionary judicial decision**; refusals, partial permissions, and consent disputes are analysed in **§7.2 Judicial Rulings** [FPR 12.73–12.75].

 ---
+### 7.1.5.1 Party-Initiated Transparency: The Grey Area of Skeleton Arguments

+Practice Direction 12G addresses publication of **judgments** but is silent on **skeleton arguments and procedural documents** created by parties.
+This creates uncertainty about what parties can publish without court permission.

+**Taylor v Alcott as case study:**

+In *Taylor v Alcott* [CA-2023-000462], appellants published their Court of Appeal skeleton argument online, stating:

+> "We do not consider the publication of the Judgment [sic—skeleton argument] on the Intervention and Open Court issues can possibly be a contempt of court and **we rely on our Common law rights and Article 10 ECHR and the public interest** in so publishing the Judgment."

+> "If it is right to publish the Judgment then of course it must be equally right to exercise in a free and democratic society which believes in the Rule of Law **the right to criticise that Judgment**."[^taylor-pub]

+**What this reveals:**

+Parties must invoke **common law open justice principles** and **Article 10 ECHR** to justify publishing their own legal arguments—documents they created, which contain no confidential family details beyond what's in published judgments.
+This reliance on constitutional arguments for routine transparency demonstrates **absence of clear guidance**.

+The transparency inversion: parties' characterizations (skeletons) may be publishable via common law arguments, but verified records (transcripts) require judicial permission rarely granted. **Advocacy visible; evidence invisible.**

+**Policy gap:** No Practice Direction clarifies whether anonymised skeleton arguments, position statements, or applications can be published by parties without permission.
+Compare:
+- **Criminal/civil proceedings**: Skeletons routinely published with case reports
+- **Tribunals**: Full bundles often accessible online
+- **Family proceedings**: Parties publish at uncertain legal risk

+This grey area chills transparency even for non-confidential procedural material, forcing parties to choose between opacity and potential contempt risk.

+[^taylor-pub]: Fathers4Justice website statement accompanying skeleton argument publication [URL].
+The skeleton enabled this article's analysis of transcript access procedures—a use falling within F4J's stated "public interest" and "democratic right to criticise" justification.

 ## 7.1.6 Layer 1 Summary: The Promise vs. The Void
 The institutional design promises: